ysbs/jekyll-site/README.md

 **JavaScript** is in the folder `_include/js`.
 Libraries are defined in `bower.json` and the production set is made up of a gulp.

 Jekyll has very detailed [documentation](http://jekyllrb.com/docs/home/).
-And I also recommend the development [cheat sheet](http://jekyll.tips/jekyll-cheat-sheet/)
+And we also recommend the development [cheat sheet](http://jekyll.tips/jekyll-cheat-sheet/)